ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 At this stage a project can withdraw collected Ergs.
 And, of course, the spending transaction should pay a fee.
 Thus the sub-contract is checking that the spending transaction has indeed 3 outputs (for the contract itself, for the project withdrawal, and for the fee), and that the only first output is carrying the tokens issued.
+As we do not specify project money withdrawal details, we require a project signature on the spending transaction.

     val openTree = SELF.R5[AvlTree].get